If your grandma likes or liked sewing perhaps it’s a good idea to clean up your basement and look for an old sewing machine.

 Perhaps your machine is very pretty but it’s not working!
 If you want to sell it, then you have to find a collector who is really into the looks of the machine.

-If your machine is old, pretty and working you won’t have troubles selling it and at a good price!
+If your machine is old, pretty and working you won’t have trouble selling it and at a good price!

 But, if you can’t find a proper buyer, you can sell your machine parts!
 This is one more good way to earn some money!

-Just like I’ve mentioned on the top of this paragraph, there’s always a way to sell an old sewing machine so you don’t have to worry about it!
+Just like I’ve mentioned at the top of this paragraph, there’s always a way to sell an old sewing machine so you don’t have to worry about it!

 As far as some exact price is concerned, I’ll have to tell you that it varies from approximately 20$ to 5,000$ and more.